-Puerto Rico consists of the main island of Puerto Rico and various smaller islands located approximately 1,000 miles southeast of Miami.
-Of the small islands, only Vieques and Culebra are inhabited, and both have schools in improvement.
-The mainland measures 105 miles by 35 miles, and has a population of approximately four million.
-There are more than 1,500 schools, including more than 1,200 in various stages of school improvement.
-The percentage of students eligible to participate in the Free Lunch Program is above 92 percent.
-According to the National Center for Education Statistics State Profiles, more than 99 percent of the schools are classified as Title I schools.
-Spanish and English are the official languages, but Spanish remains dominant.
+Puerto Rico consists of the main island of Puerto Rico and various smaller islands, and is located approximately 1,000 miles southeast of Miami.
+Of the smaller islands, only Vieques and Culebra are inhabited, and both have schools in need of improvement.
+The mainland measures 105 miles by 35 miles and has a population of approximately 3.5 million.